 Tragically, the overwhelming growth and insurge of prospectors and workers led to infrastructure that was hastily build and susceptible to fires.
 In July of 1909, a great fire broke out, starting in a café and easily destroying 150 buildings in the town.
 Although only a few people perished in the fire itself, 3,000 people immediately became homeless.
 A crisis ensued as these individuals were forced to live outside, relying on water from a contaminated water table.
 In connection to this, in the summer and fall of 1909, Cobalt experienced a typhoid outbreak, and 111 lives were lost.
 (Photo: Canadian Museum of History)

 By the 1930’s the mining and number of inhabitants significantly declined.
 The town went through some ups and downs in activity since, but eventually the city became known as a ghost town!
 Visiting the town, you can still see much of the infrastructure left from the silver mining at the turn of the century.
 For instance, in the photo (right) the white head frame on top of the shaft and the wench lifted or lowered workers and trollies full of minerals down to the tunnels.

 All of the silver in the GCP store comes from the Cobalt area.
 By purchasing a piece of silver from our shop, you are connecting with an incredibly rich history of a place and time in Ontario.
-You can hold the silver and think of the silver boom and the frenzy of the time in this small part of the world that made front page news for Canada for a time.
+You can hold the precious metal and think of the silver boom and the frenzy of the time in this small part of the world that made front page news in Canada for a time.
 It’s nearly as good as using a time capsule!

 Natural Resources Canada and Ontario Geological Survey 2015.
 Heritage Silver Trail, Cobalt: Road tour of a historic silver mining camp; GeoTours Northern Ontario series. https://www.mndm.gov.on.ca/sites/default/files/geotour_pdf_files/geotours_cobalt_e.pdf